 52.232-40 Providing Accelerated Payments to Small Business Subcontractors (DEC 2013).
 This clause applies to contracts with small business concerns.
 The term "Contractor" retains its original meaning.

-52.244-6 Subcontracts for Commercial Items (AUG 2019).
-Clauses in paragraph (c) (1) are applicable to Seller for commercial items ordered by Buyer from Seller under this contract.
+52.244-6 Subcontracts for Commercial Items (NOV 2020).
+The clauses in paragraph (c)(1) apply when Seller is providing commercial items under the Contract.